 This operation requires the rights included in the predefined Organization Administrator role or an equivalent set of rights.

-Verify that you have access to an OpenAM or Active Directory Federation Services SAML identity provider.
+- Verify that you have access to an SAML 2.0 compliant identity provider.

-For information on configuring and acquiring metadata from an OpenAM or Active Directory Federation Services SAML provider, see the documentation for your SAML identity provider.
+For information on configuring and acquiring metadata from a SAML provider, see the documentation for your SAML identity provider.